-On June 29, 2013, at Goldman Union Camp Institute, 12-year-old Ethan Kadish was teaching a group of younger children how to play Ultimate Frisbee when a bolt of lightning out of a clear blue sky struck him to the ground.
-Ethan suffered a cardiac arrest and was taken in critical condition to the local Children's Hospital.
-He was placed in an induced coma and had to breathe through a respirator.
+On June 29, 2013, at URJ Goldman Union Camp Institute, a summer camp near Indianapolis, Ethan Kadish was teaching a small group of his peers how to play Ultimate Frisbee when a bolt of lightning out of a clear blue sky struck him to the ground.
+Everything changed for Ethan in that one moment.
+He suffered a severe brain injury as a result of the lightning strike.

 Today, Ethan still has a long road ahead of him.
 He has an extensive daily schedule of different therapies seven days per week — all designed to help him reestablish basic sensory connections within his brain.
 Ethan requires nursing care, receives all of his nutrition through a feeding tube, and needs a wheelchair to get around.
 He is unable to speak or move independently.
 Costs of his care exceed $100,000 annually.